 Transitioning from High School at 21 years old

-If you are between the ages of 16 and 21, you may be referred to as “in transition.”
+If you are between the ages of 16 and 21, you are “in transition.”
 You are transitioning from school-based resources to adult services.

 Developmental Disabilities Services

-While you are in high school, services are limited because DD services cannot replace services available through the school system.
-Once determined eligible, you can have a DD Service Coordinator who can attend IEP meetings.
-Your DD coordinator can meet with you and your family to assist with identifying and applying for services that may benefit you.
-Other DD services, such as residential, depend on available funding.
+While you are in high school, day services are limited because they cannot replace what is available through the school system.
+Once eligible, you can have a DD Service Coordinator.
+Residential services depend on available funding.

-Once you have graduated high school, are 21 years old, and have been determined eligible, you may receive funding for day services.
+After you have graduated high school, are 21 years old, and have been determined eligible, you may receive funding for day services.
 Information about services is available on our service array page.
-Your DD coordinator will help you identify services to meet your needs.
+Your coordinator will help you choose services to meet your needs.